 Charles Adkins, OSHA’ regional administrator in Kansas City, MO stressed employers have an obligation to protect the safety of workers.
 He further commented on the unfortunate loss of a life at the construction site and emphasized employers have a responsibility to eliminate hazards from the workplace and provide protective equipment to reduce exposure.

 Company managers and supervisors need to be continually educated on various agents and substances that are toxic in the workplace.
-Our OSHA-Approved 30 Hour General Industry Training can provide valuable information and can be taken online for convenient consumption.
+Our OSHA-Authorized 30 Hour General Industry Training can provide valuable information and can be taken online for convenient consumption.

 This month, our deadly dozen blog article will discuss how to prevent fire and explosions at your construction site.
 Fire and explosion hazards are listed third on the deadly dozen’s unsafe conditions list.
 According to the most recent statistics released by the Occupational Safety and Health Administration (OSHA), fire and explosions account for approximately 3% of workplace fatalities.